Please refer to the Academic Bulletin (catalog) for complete academic information.

 A six-member Honor Board panel (three students and three faculty members) will investigate and hear the case.
 Both the accused student and the instructor have the right to submit statements and documents and/or be present for the proceeding.
 A vote of at least 4–2 is needed to decide that the student is indeed guilty of an academic honesty policy violation.
 If the Board rules that a violation occurred, all other provisions of the Academic Honesty Policy will apply, including the instructor’s in-course penalties, and possible probation or suspension for repeated offenses.
 If the student is not found guilty it will be presumed that no violation occurred, and the instructor will not penalize the student for an honesty violation.
 (Honesty aside, the quality of the student’s work is still subject to the instructor’s professional judgment.)
 Decisions of the Board are final.

 The Honor Board pool comprises six students and six faculty members.
 From this pool of twelve, three students and three faculty members will be appointed by the Office of the Provost to investigate and adjudicate cases involving the Academic Honesty Policy.
-Potential student members are required to complete an application, and are interviewed and nominated each spring for the next academic year by the Dean of Students Office.
-After receiving the nominations, the Student Senate Cabinet appoints the student board members.
+Potential student members are required to complete an application, and are appointed each spring for the next academic year by the Student Senate.
 The faculty members are invited to indicate an interest in serving on the board and are then nominated by the Academic Operations Committee.
 The Faculty Senate makes the appointment of faculty board members each spring.
 Each Honor Board member participates in an orientation session and is instructed on the importance of confidentiality and proper investigation procedures.

 The proctoring of exams will be at the discretion of the instructor.